nsgov/gitlab-demo/docker-cloud/README.md

 * For the YML drag and drop in the simpleweb-stack.yml or paste it's content.

+* Modify lines 3 and 10 to the correct Docker Hub repository you setup earlier

 * Click on `Create & Deploy`

 Now the website should be accessible in the app endpoint.
 Note we've deployed two endpoints one for development usage and one for production